 Germanium transistors are not manufactured today except for some expensive industry-specific applications, so nearly all of the germanium transistors used in guitar pedals are old-stock.
-The transistors in this kit are 30 to 50 years old, sometimes even older.
+The transistors in this kit are at least 30 years old, and sometimes 50 or more.

 While age has nothing to do with performance of the device itself, the leads may be corroded and solder may not adhere well unless they are cleaned first.
-If you notice any corrosion on the leads, use medium-grit sandpaper or a fine metal file to remove it, and ensure the leads are shiny before soldering.
+If you notice any corrosion on the leads, use mediumgrit sandpaper or a fine metal file to remove it, and ensure the leads are shiny before soldering.

-GERMANIUM TRANSISTORS (TYPE 1)
+GERMANIUM TRANSISTORS

-PART VALUE

-Q1 Germanium
+PART VALUE Q1 Germanium

-Q2 Germanium

-Q3 Germanium

-Now that we've covered the basics of germanium transistors, it's time to install them.
-We use different types depending on availability, especially for Q3.
-All three may be covered by this page or you might need to reference the next page if Q3 is different.
+Now that we've covered the basics of germanium transistors, it's time to install it.

-Note: Q1 may have its legs in a triangle formation as shown in the main PCB image, or with its legs in a straight line as shown in the diagram on the right.
+Note: Q1 may be one of two types, either with its legs in a triangle formation as shown in the main PCB image, or with its legs in a straight line as shown in the diagram on the right.
 The PCB will match the transistor configuration.
-The straight-line transistors have a painted white or red dot on one side indicating the emitter.
+The straight-line transistor has a painted white or red dot on one side indicating the emitter.
 Make sure this lines up with the dot on the PCB silkscreen when you install it.